 Customer Health Score, historically the Key Performance Indicator (KPI) of Customer Success, is too much of a moment-in-time snapshot; a lagging indicator.
 We need something more forward-looking.

-So, looking at Customer Success as the growth engine it is, we need a KPI that we can use to ensure we’re on track to meet the growth potential Customer Success will unlock within our existing customer base.
+So, looking at Customer Success as the growth engine it is, we need a KSI that we can use to ensure we’re on track to meet the growth potential Customer Success will unlock within our existing customer base.

 The Key to Real Predictable Revenue